-Ty Carlson is a founding member and chief technology officer of Coventry Computer, a startup in stealth mode, where he is responsible for overall technical vision and strategy.
+Ty Carlson is a founding member and chief technology officer of Pattern Computer Inc., a startup in stealth mode, where he is responsible for overall technical vision and strategy.
 Ty is an innovator and is passionate about aviation, emerging technologies, and education.
 He cares deeply about the environmental and social implications of technology.

 Ty specializes in machine learning, natural language systems, mobile technologies, semiconductor technologies, scalable cloud services, device platforms, technical architecture, and strategy.
 He is an experienced manager and leader of cross-functional teams.